 Trinidad and Tobago - Market OverviewTrinidad and Tobago - Market Overview

-TT’s investment climate is generally open and most investment barriers have been eliminated.
+- TT’s investment climate is generally open and most investment barriers have been eliminated.
 Major issues affecting companies are an ongoing foreign exchange shortage, inefficient government bureaucracy, crime, poor work ethic in the labor force, and corruption.
 Some foreign investors have seen the decision-making process for tenders and the subsequent awarding of contracts turn opaque without warning, especially when their company’s interests compete with those of well-connected local firms.
-TT has an undiversified economy and lacks economies of scale, so it depends on imports.
+TT has an undiversified economy and lacks economies of scale, so it depends heavily on imports.